 In the interests of healthy living the school has a NO SMOKING policy for staff, parents and visitors to the school.
 We ask all who use the school to respect this policy.
-From July 1st 2007 there was a national ban on smoking in enclosed places.
 In-line with HCC policy, this ban includes the whole of the School and its grounds.